 Paul Lindholm was present to represent the applicant.
 He reviewed with the Commission a memorandum of responses to questions from the last meeting.

 Agent Brown commented that she thinks this proposal is headed in the right direction now.
-A native seed mix was added throughout the entire area, and far more plantings were added.
+A native seed mix was proposed throughout the entire area, and far more plantings were added.

-Mr. Lindholm explained that Option A is closer to house and what they have been talking about is allowing the homeowner to get full access around the house.
+Mr. Lindholm explained that Option A is closer to the house and what they have been talking about is allowing the homeowner to get full access around the house.
 In Option A, the grindings would only spread in maintained area.

 Carol Donovan, an abutter, asked when the applicant is proposing to take the trees down.
 Mr. Lindholm responded that they would like to remove the trees as soon as the approvals are made.
 He was not sure when the applicants planned to do the other plantings.
 Mr. Civian confirmed with Ms. Donovan that she would prefer that they be done at the same time in order to absorb the water.
 Mr. Civian explained that while he understands this concern, he is also concerned about the safety issue that some of the existing trees are posing.